linhdk0712/boss-ai-frontend/README.md

 - **Error Handling**: Centralized error management with user-friendly messages
 - **Loading States**: Built-in loading indicators for all authentication operations

-#### Migration from Cookies
+#### Migration from Cookies with Security Enhancement ✅ **NEW**
-The application has migrated from cookie-based authentication to Pinia store management:
+The application has migrated from cookie-based authentication to Pinia store management with automatic security cleanup:

 ```typescript
 // Old approach (deprecated)